PatrickCoakley23/Angels_Breath/README.md

 - **Black** - Black is the dominant colour throughout this website.
 Black is elegant, sophisticated and it implies a premium brand.
 The black background gives prominence to the content on the site.
 I thought the colour black fitted well within the alcohol and whiskey industry in portraying the Angel's Share as a premium brand.

 - **White** - On some of the pages there is a white background as opposed to the dominant black.
-The reason being i wanted to go for a clean look that doesn't distract the user from the call to action, be it login/registration, shopping cart details or entering card and shipping details.
+The reason being, I wanted to go for a clean look that doesn't distract the user from the call to action, be it login/registration, shopping cart details or entering card and shipping details.

 - **Light Orange** - The light orange colour is consistently used across the website's call to action buttons.
 This shade of orange is similar to the amber colour of whiskey.
 This colour is used on most of the whiskey pages call to action buttons as it pairs well with the black background.